-The site and adjoining land falls within the Adur to Newtimer Biodiversity Opportunity Area (BOA).
+The site and adjoining land falls within the Adur to Newtimber Biodiversity Opportunity Area (BOA).
 BOAs take a landscape-scale approach to conserving biodiversity and opportunities for improvement have been identified including chalk grassland management, restoration and creation; opportunities associated with development and farmland bird interest

-Summary of key sustainability issues: Likely evolution of the area without the AAP Small fragmented wildlife Biodiversity in the National Park is already habitats. heavily protected through National and Local Plan policy.
-This will continue and Decline in species rich without the plan species will flourish or chalk grassland. decline in line with local trends and in Disturbance to habitats response to relevant land management. and species now There will be no significant change in the established in the disused conditions of adjoining or nearby Nature quarry.
-Conservation Sites but opportunities to conserve and enhance the habitats within Uncertainty over long- the cement works site may not be term, sustainable land progressed. management.
-There is a large level of uncertainty about the future of agriculture due to Brexit, but indications are that funding will have a greater emphasis on environmental enhancements.
-Increased visitor pressure may lead to disturbance and damage to flora and fauna.
+Summary of key sustainability issues: Likely evolution of the area without the AAP Small fragmented wildlife habitats.
+Biodiversity in the National Park is already protected through National and Local Plan policy.
+This will continue and without the Decline in species rich chalk grassland. plan species will flourish or decline in line with local trends and in response to relevant land management.
+Disturbance to habitats and species now established in the disused quarry.
+Uncertainty over long- term, sustainable land management.
+There will be no significant change in the conditions of adjoining or nearby Nature Conservation Sites but opportunities to conserve and enhance the habitats within the cement works site may not be progressed.
+Opportunities to understand more about the value or the site will not be undertaken or progressed.
+There is a large level of uncertainty about the future of agriculture due to Brexit, but indications are that funding will have a greater emphasis on environmental enhancements, without the AAP it is not known what mechanism would secure these enhancements for this site.

+Increased pressure from human activity

+within and adjacent the site may lead to

+disturbance and damage to flora and fauna.